wirginiaromanowska/Notes_On_Things/Houdini_Smoke_And_Pyro.md

   - masking vel by density (when things are going to fast/crazy)
   - keyframe scale velocity over time
 - drag 0.04
+- substeps on DOP for increased swirliness and nuance in motion
+  - use more substeps when you can afford
+  - add to your take system for HQ settings
+- for final sim 600 voxels along if it's box (along max axis)
 ## 11. Resize Fluid Dynamic
 - second imput/presolve of the pyro solver
 -  max bounds